deniskrumko/deepface-finder/README.md

 # CUDA support

-There is a separate [Docker image](./Dockerfile.cuda) `deniskrumko/deepface-finder-cuda:latest` that uses CUDA versions of Torch and TorchVision.
+There is a separate [Dockerfile](./Dockerfile.cuda) that uses CUDA versions of Torch and TorchVision.

+*Currently there is no CUDA image in DockerHub due to Github Actions CPU/RAM limitations.
+Best way to use CUDA image is to clone this repository and build own image.
+Sorry for inconveniences...*

 # Credits